viviRbi/vyNote/readme.md

 # Design patterns
-1. What are Singleton / Factory design patterns?
+## What are Singleton / Factory design patterns?
+- Creational category, revolve around the creation of objects
+- A singleton pattern ensures that you always get back the same instance of whatever type you are retrieving,
+- whereas the factory pattern generally gives you a different instance of each type.
+Basically Factory pattern is when a method returns one of several super class that share a common super class.
+Use when don' know what class u'll need.
+Like a random enemy base on user input

 2. How would you create a Singleton?